OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 ## DESCRIPTION

+> **This cmdlet is only available on the Windows platform.**

 The `Register-PSSessionConfiguration` cmdlet creates and registers a new session configuration on the local computer.
 This is an advanced cmdlet that you can use to create custom sessions for remote users.

 Every PowerShell session (**PSSession**) uses a session configuration, also known as an endpoint.
-When users create a session that connects to the computer, they can select a session configuration or use the default session configuration that is registered when you enable PowerShell remoting.
+When users create a session that connects to the computer, they can select a session configuration or use the default session configuration that's registered when you enable PowerShell remoting.
 Users can also set the $PSSessionConfigurationName preference variable, which specifies a default configuration for remote sessions created in the current session.